IntentArchitect/Docs/articles/getting-started/tutorials/building-an-application/building-an-application.md

 There should be a change to `AddToBasketCommandHandler`, if you double-click and inspect the change, you will notice that this class has been fully implemented for us.
 Here the CRUD module has figured out what you are trying to do and given you an implementation which meets your requirements.

 ![Add BasketItem Auto Implemented](images/diff-add-item-to-basket.png)

-> [!TIP]
-> If we were not happy with the convention-based crud implementation there are several ways you could opt-out of this.
-One way to do this would be to adjust he `IntentManged` attribute changing the `Body = Mode.Fully` to `Body = Mode.Ignore`.
-This will stop the Software Factory from generating the body of this method, allowing you to change the implementation.
-See [Code Management](xref:application-development.code-weaving-and-generation.about-code-management-csharp) for more details.

 Lastly, you will want to implement an order service.
 This service should allow customers to: